ihmwg/python-modelcif/README.md

 # Installation

-This module is still a work in progress and currently works only with the latest git HEAD of the [python-ihm](https://github.com/ihmwg/python-ihm) module.
+This module is still a work in progress and currently works only with version 0.26 or later of the [python-ihm](https://github.com/ihmwg/python-ihm) module.
 To use, first build and install python-ihm.
 Then, build with

 ```